DANS-KNAW/dans-frontend-framework/README.md

  2. Create pull request for main branch and merge into main.
  3. A fresh Docker image should be created on the [DANS Dockerhub](https://hub.docker.com/u/dansknaw).
 If not, check Github Actions for errors.
  4. See the [Deployment repo](https://github.com/DANS-KNAW/ohsmart-deploy) for further steps.

+## Authentication with Keycloak
+This framework is usually setup to make use of Keycloak for authentication and storing user data, like target credentials/.
+See the [user-auth package](/packages/user-auth/README.md) for more info.